dxx-rebirth/dxx-rebirth/README.txt

    It is the goal of DXX-Rebirth to keep these games alive and the result is a very stable version of the Descent I port - called D1X-Rebirth.
    I hope you enjoy the game as you did when you played it the first time.
-   If you have something to say about my release, feel free to contact me at zicodxx [at] yahoo [dot] de
+   If you have something to say about my release, feel free to contact me at zico [at] dxx-rebirth [dot] com

 1. Features: